Boavizta/boaviztapi/docs/docs/Explanations/usage/elec_conso.md

 ## Given

-If available, user should send the electrical consumption of his components or devices in Watt/hour (`hours_electrical_consumption`).
+If available, user should send the electrical consumption of his components or devices in Watt/hour (`avg_power`).
 Since the power will be extrapolated on the all duration, the power given should be the average power of the device or component over the given duration.

 ## Completed from the [archetype](../archetypes.md).